SandsDX

 Signals are dynamic indicators of buying intent, organizational change, or risk: leadership changes, funding announcements, job postings, tech stack changes, compliance events, growth indicators, engagement behaviors.

 Signal-driven targeting answers “who is ready now” rather than “who could theoretically buy.”
-Benefits include:

 • 40% to 50% higher conversion rates when engaging accounts showing buying intent

-5. Using Clay as a GTM System
+5. Using Clay as a GTM system

 Clay combines firmographic filters with behavioral and situational signals in a single workflow.
 The platform integrates with 150+ data providers, uses waterfall logic for maximum data coverage, applies AI-powered research to extract custom signals, and triggers actions based on signal detection.